-5.13.6.3.3.1 Device Requirements: Stream Parameters
+5.14.6.3.3.1 Device Requirements: Stream Parameters

-• If the device has an intermediate buffer, its size MUST be no less than the specified buffer_bytes value.
+• If the device has an intermediate buffer, its size MUST be no less than the specified buffer bytes value.

-5.13.6.3.3.2 Driver Requirements: Stream Parameters
+5.14.6.3.3.2 Driver Requirements: Stream Parameters

-- period_bytes MUST be a divider buffer_bytes, i.e. buffer_bytes % period_bytes == 0. - The driver MUST NOT set undefined direction, feature, format and rate values. - The driver MUST NOT set the direction, feature, format, and rate that are not specified in the stream configuration. - In the case of a unidirectional stream, the driver MUST use the same direction value as specified in the stream configuration. - The driver MUST NOT set the channels value as less than the channels_min or greater than the channels_max values specified in the stream configuration. - The driver MUST NOT set the VIRTIO_SND_PCM_F_SHMEM_HOST and VIRTIO_SND_PCM_F-SHMEM_GUEST bits at the same time. - The driver MUST initialize the padding bytes to 0. - If the bits associated with the shared memory are not selected, the driver MUST use the tx and rx queues for data transfer (see PCM I/O Messages).
+- period_bytes MUST be a divider buffer_bytes, i.e. buffer_bytes % period_bytes == 0. - The driver MUST NOT set undefined feature, format and rate values. - The driver MUST NOT set the feature, format, and rate that are not specified in the stream configuration. - The driver MUST NOT set the channels value as less than the channels_min or greater than the channels_max values specified in the stream configuration.

+- The driver MUST NOT set the VIRTIO_SND_PCM_F_SHMEM_HOST and VIRTIO_SND_PCM_F-SHMEM GUEST bits at the same time. - The driver MUST initialize the padding byte to 0. - If the bits associated with the shared memory are not selected, the driver MUST use the tx and rx queues for data transfer (see PCM I/O Messages).

-5.13.6.3.4 VIRTIO_SND_R_PCM_PREPARE
+5.14.6.3.4 VIRTIO_SND_R_PCM_PREPARE